annaei/annaei.github.io/README.md

 Currently hanging out in Vancouver BC, at UBC, where I work under [Gail Murphy](https://www.cs.ubc.ca/people/gail-murphy)

-I am interested in software language design and evolution, static analysis, program comprehention, refactoring and modelling.
+I am interested in software language design and evolution, static analysis, program comprehention, refactoring.
 I am currently working on software language evolution and API/Client co-evolution.
+I also have contributed to initiatives to attract and retain female students, and are interested in challenges and solutions related to diversity and culture in software engineering.

 ## Contact
-anna.eilertsen@ii.uib.no
+anna.eilertsen@uib.no

 Twitter: @sowhow